zhengshuai1001/JiKouCompany/README.md

 When I let go of what I am, I become what I might be.

 The world needs dreamers and the world needs doers.
 But above all, the world needs dreamers who do.

+The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it.